KeZhang/recruiting/README.md

 ---
 **Responsibilities**

 Collaborate with the team in a rigorous Agile software development methodology; Partner with dev team to ensure the release of quality products.
 Own a specific product area and/or a specific technology layer.

-**Careers**
+**Requirements**
 * Execute QE tasks through a product’s life cycle: test specification, test plan, test scenarios, test execution, acceptance review, and release to Production;